MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/nc-d3dumddi-pfnd3dddi_updategpuvirtualaddresscb.md

 <li>The source virtual address range in copy operations is allowed to be from a different reserved (zero) range.</li>
 <li>The source virtual address range in all copy operations must belong to the same reserved (zero) range.</li>
 </ul>
 The user mode driver can submit many <b>pfnUpdateGpuVirtualAddressCb</b> calls and operations will be queued behind the rendering fence.
-When the number of queued update operations exceeds 128, the calling thread will be blocked until the pervious operations are processed by the video memory manager.
+When the number of queued update operations exceeds 128, the calling thread will be blocked until the previous operations are processed by the video memory manager.

 ## -see-also